bhauman/figwheel-main/docs/docs/npm.md

 to ensure the output file is bundled after a compile.
 Figwheel will fill in `:output-to` and `:final-output-to`.

+Your host page will need to load the final bundled asset.

 > You will want to make sure that the `:output-to` file is in the
-> `:output-dir` directory so the bundler can find the assets it needs.
+> `:output-dir` directory so the bundler can resolve the assets it

-Your host page will need to load the final bundled asset.
+> requires.

 **Relevant Figwheel Options**